Azure/azureml-examples/best-practices/largescale-deep-learning/README.md

 - python
 products:
 - azure-machine-learning
-description: Demonstrates an official step-by-step guide of best-practices with techniques and optimizations for running large scale distributed training on AzureML.
-Best practices includes all aspects of the data science steps to manage enterprise grade MLOps lifecycle from resource setup and data loading to training optimizations, evaluation and optimizations for inference.
+description: An official step-by-step guide of best-practices with techniques and optimizations for running large scale distributed training on AzureML.
+Includes all aspects of the data science steps to manage enterprise grade MLOps lifecycle from resource setup and data loading to training optimizations, evaluation and optimizations for inference.
 ---

 # AzureML Large Scale Deep Learning Best Practices